caseywreed/WorkFlow/STYLE_GUIDE.md

 The general rule we follow is "use Visual Studio defaults".

 1. We use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line.
-A single line statement block can go without braces but the block must be properly indented on its own line and it must not be nested in other statement blocks that use braces (See issue [381](https://github.com/dotnet/corefx/issues/381) for examples).
+A single line statement block can go without braces but the block must be properly indented on its own line and it must not be nested in other statement blocks that use braces.
 2. We use four spaces of indentation (no tabs).
 3. We use `_camelCase` for internal and private fields and use `readonly` where possible.
 Prefix instance fields with `_`, static fields with `s_` and thread static fields with `t_`.
 When used on static fields, `readonly` should come after `static` (i.e. `static readonly` not `readonly static`).
 4. We avoid `this.` unless absolutely necessary.